 “She had a strong impression of [Charles Hayter] having said, in a vext tone of voice, after Captain Wentworth’s interference, ‘You ought to have minded me, Walter; I told you not to teaze your aunt;’ and could comprehend his regretting that Captain Wentworth should do what he ought to have done himself.”Persuasion, Ch 10

-And Jane even seems to approve of corporal punishments, like whipping.
-Corporal punishment is only mentioned once in Jane’s letters, and possibly in jest (but I find that people who joke about corporal punishment of children often approve of its use, you know that old festering chestnut of “my parents spanked me and I turned out okay” uh huhhhhhhh)
+Jane even seems to approve of corporal punishments, like whipping.
+Corporal punishment is only mentioned once in Jane’s letters, and possibly in jest (but I find that people who joke about the corporal punishment of children often approve of its use, you know that old festering chestnut of “my parents spanked me and I turned out okay” uh-huhhhhhhh, color me skeptical).

 “Little Edward was breeched yesterday for good and all, and was whipped into the bargain.”